A. FILING THE COMPLAINT IN DIVORCE, LEGAL SEPARATION, AND PETITIONS

 E. IN CAMERA INTERVIEWS

 All interviews with children shall be conducted in camera in accordance with R.C.
 3109.04.
 The court may permit counsel and the

 The transcript of the interview shall be sealed and preserved for appellate review and neither party shall be permitted to obtain a copy.

-3. The psychologist’s report shall be made available to the attorneys and the
+4. The psychologist’s report shall be made available to the attorneys and the

 Temporary Restraining Orders